rwhitley7/884-Active-Learning/README.md

 # Introduction

 Modern technology has provided an enormous amount of data that can be utilized for machine learning applications.
 However, for supervised learning tasks, this creates larger labeling and computational costs.
-For this reason, techniques such as Active Learning and Coresets have been heavily explored to remove data that provides the least information to the model.
-This allows large datasets to be summarized into smaller subsets that captures the same information, while maintaining similar performance levels.
-We explore different combinations of Coresets and Active learning techniques on the CIFAR10/100 datasets to provide quantitative analysis that can be leveraged for future supervised machine learning tasks.
+For this reason, techniques such as Active Learning have been explored to reduce the amount of data needed to train a model.
+Since some data samples provide more information to the model than others, Active Learning looks to extract the most informative samples from the data pool iteratively.

-# Image Summarization / Coresets / Contrastive Learning / Image Clustering
+Many different metrics have been applied by researchers to determine which samples provide most useful.
+In general, however, these techniques have been explored individually and in different environments, making comparisons challenging.
+In this project, we explore a few of the most popular Active Learning techniques using the same model and hyper-parameters to provide quantitative analysis that can be leveraged for future supervised machine learning tasks.
+We also incorporate modern Deep Learning techniques, such as Contrastive Learning, to further improve Active Learning.

+We use the ResNet architecture as our backbone paired with the CIFAR datasets for training and classification.
+Information on the CIFAR datasets can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).

+# Active Learning

+The Active Learning technique can be summarized as follows:
+1) Choose initial training subset, e.g. 10% of the training dataset
+2) Use this subset to train the model
+3) Test on the remainder of the training dataset, e.g. the other 90% of the training dataset
+4) Use the results from testing to chose next subset to add to the training subset, e.g choose the 10% that have the lowest confidence output
+5) Repeat 2-4 until desired accuracy is reached, e.g training subset is now 10% initially chosen + the 10% with the lowest confidence which will be tested on the remaining 80% of the training dataset to choose the next 10% of data to add

+Often, the initial subset is chosen randomly.
+However, it is clear that different subsets will provide different results.
+For example, if the inital subset contains many similar images, the model will perform well when classifying other similar images but will struggle classifying a range of diverse images.
+As a result of this, part 1 of our projects looks at applying machine learning techniques to remove the most reduntant images to maximize the diversity of our initial subset.

+# Part 1 - Using Contrastive Learning for Subset Initialization

+Contrastive Learning ...

+# Part 2 - Different Active Learning Techniques

+Active Learning ...

+# Relevant Papers and Github Repos

-Coresets/Images summarization are techniques used to create a subset of images that are much smaller than the dataset that still capture similar information and can be used to reduce labeling and computational costs.
+Coresets/Images Summarization/Contrastive Learning are techniques used to create a subset of images that are much smaller than the dataset that still capture similar information and can be used to reduce labeling and computational costs.

 Some papers on Image Summarization:
 * Image Corpus Representative Summarization: https://ieeexplore-ieee-org.proxy1.cl.msu.edu/document/8919310 (code available at https://github.com/Anurag14/ImageCorpusSummarization however it is not explained at all)